AdaCore/training_material/courses/fundamentals_of_ada/160_genericity.rst

          procedure Print (S : Stack_T);

 ---------------------------
-How Do You Use A Generic?
+How Do You Use a Generic?
 ---------------------------

 * Generic instantiation is creating new set of data where a generic package contains library-level variables: